georgeperez/titanpointe.org/matricula.md

 <pre class="code-snippet">ssh estudiante@rumad.uprm.edu</pre>

 Press **Return**.
 You will connect to the RUMAD system successfully.
-If you are still having issues, please email me with as many screenshots as you can (you can find my email at the end of this page).
+If you are still having issues, please email me with as many screenshots as you can.

-I've included a video of the instructions above.

-<iframe width="640" height="360" src="https://www.youtube.com/embed/nc8t0ira7LA?rel=0&amp;showinfo=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-<blockquote><h4>NOTE</h4>Please send questions or feedback <b>ONLY IF YOU FOLLOWED THESE INTRUCTIONS COMPLETELY (BOTH COMMANDS)</b> to <a href="mailto:{{ site.email }}">my email</a>.
-I will not answer support questions from people that clearly did not run the entirety of the instructions OR didn't watch the video.
-I will not help with <code>ssh_config</code> problems, as they are not described here.
-If you'd like to send a tip, you can do so by using either <a href="https://support.apple.com/apple-cash">Apple Cash</a>, <a href="http://cash.app/$georgeperezmarrero">Cash App</a>, <a href="https://www.venmo.com/georgeperez">Venmo</a>, or ATH M&oacute;vil at (787) 421-0026.</blockquote>

 <br>